faizalrf/documentation/end-to-end-ssl.md

 port = 4009
 address = 0.0.0.0
 ssl        = true
-ssl_cert   = /var/lib/maxscale/maxscale.cnf.d/ssl/client-cert.pem
+ssl_cert   = /var/lib/maxscale/maxscale.cnf.d/tls/maxscale-cert.pem
-ssl_key    = /var/lib/maxscale/maxscale.cnf.d/ssl/client-key.pem
+ssl_key    = /var/lib/maxscale/maxscale.cnf.d/tls/maxscale-key.pem
-ssl_ca     = /var/lib/maxscale/maxscale.cnf.d/ssl/ca-cert.pem
+ssl_ca     = /var/lib/maxscale/maxscale.cnf.d/tls/ca-cert.pem
 ```

 Save and restart MaxScale using `systemctl restart maxscale`

-The above is a standard MaxScale configuration but the key points to note are the SSL related parameters under the `Server-1`, `Server-2` and the `Read-Write-Listener` sections.
+The above is a standard MaxScale configuration but the key points to note are the TLS related parameters under the `Server-1`, `Server-2` and the `Read-Write-Listener` sections.
 These are all the client certs so that the MaxScale can connect to the MariaDB backend.

 #### Test Connectivity